Quantum State Preparation via Schmidt Spectrum Optimisation: Results

-\textbf{\textit{Algorithms.}} In this section, we empirically assess the performance of Schmidt Spectrum Optimisation (SSO) against the Matrix Product Disentangler (MPD) \cite{Ran2020} and its optimised variants \cite{Rudolph2022,BenDov2024}.
-These variants differ by optimisation approach.
-First, we denote a layerwise optimisation approach using a fidelity-maximising loss function as MPD+LW.
-In MPD+LW, we first compute the MPD algorithm before optimising each circuit layer in isolation while keeping all other layers fixed.
-This is analogous to the layerwise optimisation strategy employed in SSO.
-We also implement MPD+All, which is where the circuit layers computed by MPD+LW are then \textit{jointly} optimised together to maximise fidelity.
-This is the same fidelity-maximising post-processing step described in Section~4.4.
-Lastly, we implement SSO+All, which is implements fidelity-maximisation as a post-processing step using the output from the SSO algorithm to initialise parameters.
-See a summary of these methods in Table~\ref{table:method_definitions}.
+In this section, we empirically assess the performance of Schmidt Spectrum Optimisation (SSO) against the Classical Variational Disentanglement (CVD), Matrix Product Disentangler (MPD) \cite{Ran2020} and optimised variants of the MPD algorithm \cite{Rudolph2022,BenDov2024}.
+The optimised MPD variants differ by optimisation approach.
+We denote the individual optimisation of MPD layers as MPD+LW, in which each circuit layer, initialised by the MPD algorithm, are optimised in isolation to maximise fidelity.
+We also consider a joint optimisation of all layers initialised by the MPD algorithm, which we denote by MPD+All.
+Likewise, we benchmark SSO+All, which first computes layers using the SSO algorithm before jointly optimising all layers further to maximise the fidelity of the prepared state.
+A summary of all methods is provided in Table~\ref{table:method_definitions}.